marcusGH/uk_property_price_prediction/README.md

 the database to getting a `PyMySQL` connection object for doing queries to it.

-We create a utility function that sets up the appropriate schema for `pp_data`, using our `db_query` utility function.

 Throughout _accessing_ data from our tables, we will do a lot of database queries and it's more suitable to do this with the `PyMySQL` API than through magic line commands because this allows more flexibility.
+For example, we can interrupt the query manually if we see it is taking forever, without leaving a connection open.
 We also create a new connection each time we do a query such that we don't need to pass a connection object around everywhere.
 Additionally, our `db_query` and `db_select` functions allow manually interrupting the SQL query if it takes an unexpected long time to complete, and safely closing the connection such that future queries are not affected.

-We will likely use the `SELECT ... ` SQL command that does this relatively often, and we may want to extend this query with custom conditions or limitations, like ` ...
-LIMIT 10` or ` ...
-WHERE town_city = 'Cambridge'` (Note that some conditions have been included as options like `minYear`).

-The utility function for joining on the fly thus just returns a SQL query string that can optionally extend and then pass onto `db_select` to actually perform the query and get a pandas dataframe.

-### General utility functions

-* `km_to_crs(dist_km, latitude=53.71, longitude=-2.03)`
-* `crs_to_km(dist_crs)`
-* `flatten(coll)`
-* `point_to_bounding_box(longitude, latitude, size)`

-These functions do not really belong in the Fynesse framework, but they are procedures I found myself repeating very often all the way from the access phase to the address phase, so I put them in `access.py`.

-The `crs` and `km` conversion functions translates between distances specified in number of `EPSG:4326` degrees and number of kilometres.
-**Note:** these functions have some inaccuracies since they don't take into account the latitude of the location where the translation happens.
-Instead, they assume the translation is happening at the equator.

 ### Database queries